An Axiomatic Theory for Reversible Computation: Events

 \begin{proposition} If an LTSI is pre-reversible then it satisfies NRE. \end{proposition} \begin{proof} Let $e$ be a forward event and $r$ be a rooted path from $I$ to $R$, and suppose for a contradiction that $\cte(r,e) > 1$.
 Using PL we can obtain a forward-only path $r'$ from $I$ to $R$ with $r \ceqt r'$.
 By Lemma~\ref{lemma:cccount}, $\cte(r',e) > 1$.
-Suppose $r'$ contains $t:P \tran a Q$ followed later by $t':P' \tran a Q'$ where $t, t' \in e$.
+Hence, $r'$ contains (at least) two transitions for $e$; let us denote them as $t:P \tran a Q$ and $t':P' \tran a Q'$.
+Without loss of generality, we assume that $t$ occurs before $t'$ in~$r$.
 Let $r''$ be the portion of $r'$ from $Q$ to $P'$.
 By Lemma~\ref{lem:cte zero} applied to $t,t'$ and path $r''t'$ we have $\cte(r''t',[t]) = 0$.
 This is a contradiction since $r''$ is forward-only. \end{proof} NRE was shown in the forward-only setting of occurrence transition systems with independence in~\cite[Corollary~4.6]{SNW96}.
 It was also shown in the reversible setting without independence in~\cite[Proposition~2.10]{PU07a}.

 \begin{example} Consider the LTSI in Figure~\ref{fig:repeated}.